dzlab/dzlab.github.io/_posts/2023-10-01-gcp_serverless_rag-i.md

       x["embedding"] = e
 ```

+### Saving to PostgreSQL
-### Use pgvector to store the generated embeddings within PostgreSQL
+This helper function use pgvector to store the generated embeddings within PostgreSQL.

-- The `pgvector` extension introduces a new `vector` data type.
-- **The new `vector` data type allows you to directly save a vector embedding (represented as a NumPy array) through a simple INSERT statement in PostgreSQL!**

 >⚠️ The following code snippet may run for a few minutes.